Arizona WIC Program >> Phoenix WIC Clinics

 WIC stands for “Women, Infants and Children.”
 WIC is a Special Supplemental Nutrition Program that saves lives and improves the health of nutritionally at-risk women, infants and children.
 Every eligible WIC client is interviewed on behavioral risk questions, measured for weight and height, and blood tested for iron status.
 To register at any time as a patient of NATIVE HEALTH WIC, please bring the following: Proof of residency – a utility bill; Proof of income – a pay stub; Photo ID; If registering a child, please bring an immunization record or birth certificate of the child.

-Native Health Central - Wic Clinic
+Native Health Central - WIC Clinic

 4041 North Central Avenue, Building C, Phoenix AZ 85012